Table of Contents

 Most people feel a lot better after about a week, and by that time, you might be able to return to all your normal activities.
 But your doctor might want to see you a few more times for assessments to check on your healing.
 Be sure to keep those appointments.

-Soon, you'll be on your way to a new, healthy you.
+Soon, you will be on your way to a new, healthy you.
 And you might never need those eye drops again.

 Dexamethasone (Ophthalmic Route).
 (April 2019).
 Mayo Clinic.